shopware5/devdocs/source/developers-guide/elasticsearch/index.md

     $filter = new RangeFilter('sales', $range);
 }
 ```
-After the filter created, it is required to check if the filter should be added as normal filter or as a post filter.
+After the filter is created, it is required to check if the filter should be added as normal filter or as a post filter.
 1. post filter > Filters the result after the aggregations calculated
 2. normal filter > Filters the result before the aggregations calculated